SouthGreenPlatform/TOGGLE/INSTALL.md

 * Test the pipeline with the test data

-Modify the path of adaptator file in the file SNPdiscoveryPaired.config.txt
+Add the correct adaptator sequences in the file SNPdiscoveryPaired.config.txt

 ````
 $cutadapt